-The Queen Victoria Building is today a complex of shops and a number of eateries easily accessible from Town Hall train station and central Sydney itself, and by buses traveling through George St.Continue to 5 of 7 below.
+Today, the Queen Victoria Building is a complex of shops and a number of eateries easily accessible from Town Hall train station and central Sydney itself, and by buses traveling through George Street.

-Martin Place, arguably Sydney's best=known pedestrian mall, lies between George St and Macquarie St in the heart of the city's business district.
+Martin Place, arguably Sydney's best-known pedestrian mall, lies between George Street and Macquarie Street in the heart of the city's business district.

 Martin Place is also a venue for festivals and other special events.

-The nearest train stations are at Wynyard with a George St entrance and at the eastern end of Martin Place itself.
+The nearest train stations are at Wynyard with a George Street entrance and at the eastern end of Martin Place itself.

 Martin Place is a popular meeting place for both city workers and visitors, particularly at lunchtime on working weekdays.

-Close to the northern end of George St are the ferry jetties, train station and bus stops at Circular Quay, a convenient starting point for visits to Sydney Opera House, Royal Botanic Gardens Sydney, The Rocks and the Museum of Contemporary Art Australia.
+Close to the northern end of George Street are the ferry jetties, train station, and bus stops at Circular Quay, which is a convenient starting point for visits to Sydney Opera House, Royal Botanic Gardens, The Rocks, and the Museum of Contemporary Art Australia.

 On either side of Circular Quay, particularly on the way to the Opera House in the east and at the Overseas Passenger Terminal in the west, are a number of fine restaurants.

-Where else but The Rocks, birthplace of modern Australia, to complete an exploration of George St which ends beneath the southern end of Sydney Harbour Bridge?
+Where else but The Rocks, which is the birthplace of modern Australia, to complete an exploration of George Street that ends beneath the southern end of Sydney Harbour Bridge?